renegadebio/renegade-labdevice/README.md

 These labels are 29 mm wide for narrow labels and 62 mm wide for wide labels and come as one continous label which is cut by the printer.

-The source image should be a monochrome (not greyscale) PNG of size 1083x336 for narrow labels.
-The length of the label is the width of the provided image.
-Note that anything shorter than a 1083 pixel wide image won't print.
-It should be fine to print labels longer than 1083.
+The source image should be a monochrome (not greyscale) PNG of size 1083x336 for narrow labels and 1083x720 for wide labels.
+For continuous labels the length of the label is the width of the provided image.

 There are several versions of the narrow Brother labels: